Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/index.md

 *NOTE:* Especially in multi-line templates like the example above, make sure not to add any trailing white-space or new-lines.
-Since these would be outside the placeholders they would be considered part of the template, and hence would be appended to the generated value.
+Since these would be outside the placeholders, they would be considered part of the template, and hence would be appended to the generated value.

 The environment is sandboxed, meaning that Lambda's will not have access to any